Integrations/Playwright

 Playwright and Playwright MCP

 Playwright is Microsoft's browser automation framework.
 Playwright MCP (@playwright/mcp) exposes Playwright as an MCP server, letting AI agents like Claude Desktop and Cursor control browsers via tool calls.
-Both give agents full browser access: navigation, form filling, clicking, screenshots, and JavaScript execution.
+Both give agents broad browser access: navigation, form filling, clicking, screenshots, and JavaScript execution.

 Browser automation risks

-Unauthorized navigation
+Blocked navigation

 Data exfiltration